Recently, while on a date, hubs shared with me his views on a hero’s thank you. If this expression makes no sense, trust me, it will in time.

 All Hail Moms

-Moreover, people aren’t always kind about things which — in truth — are not of their concern.
+Moreover, people aren’t always kind about things which—in truth—are not of their business.
 I have been the recipient of assinine comments on way too many occasion from people who should spend their extra energy on more benevolent activities.

-Mothers need support, not strangers’ unwanted and unasked verbal opinions.
+Mothers need support, not strangers’ unwanted and unasked verbal opinions and misguided judgments.

-The lack of adult conversation, demands of the task, and as well as many other things often left me feeling lonely.
+The lack of adult conversation, demands of the task at hand, as well as many other things, often left me feeling lonely.

-The thing is stay-at-home mothers may not get a paycheck or a hero’s thank you, but it does not mean their job is not important nor does it mean it isn’t hard.
+The thing is stay-at-home mothers may not get a paycheck or a hero’s thank you, but it does not mean their job is neither important nor arduous.

 Women who decide to be full-time mothers should not go unrecognized and unappreciated because they don’t have fancy clothes, a swanky office, a paycheck, a retirement account, and positive yearly evaluations.